KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_dev_introlocationintelligence.rst

 The last tab of the panel is dedicate to the template preview, it is provided for advanced user who want to have an approach on generated code.

-We can conclude our overview on GIS document describing the buttons located at the bottom right corner, you can see them underlined in :numref:`legendmeasurexport`.
+We can conclude our overview on GIS document describing the buttons located at the bottom right corner, you can see them underlined in the following figure.
 From the left to the right this bottons can be used for: have a look at the legend, compute a measure of an area of the map and do the .pdf export of the map.

 .. _legendmeasurexport:
 .. figure:: media/image361.png